TongchengOpenSource/smart-doc/README.md

 - [Smart-doc manual](https://github.com/shalousun/smart-doc/wiki)

 ## Who is using
 These are only part of the companies using smart-doc, for reference only.
-If you are using smart-doc, please [add your company here](https://github.com/shalousun/smart-doc/issues/12) to tell us your scenario to make Nacos better.
+If you are using smart-doc, please [add your company here](https://github.com/shalousun/smart-doc/issues/12) to tell us your scenario to make smart-doc better.

 ![iFLYTEK](https://raw.githubusercontent.com/shalousun/smart-doc/dev/images/known-users/iflytek.png)
 ![OnePlus](https://raw.githubusercontent.com/shalousun/smart-doc/dev/images/known-users/oneplus.png)